center-for-learning-management/eduvidual-simplesamlphp/docs/simplesamlphp-changelog.md

   * A prototype for a new statistics logging core.
 Provides more structured logging of events, and support for multiple storage backends.
   * Support for arbitrary namespace-prefixed attributes in md:EndpointType-elements.
   * Fix invalid HTML for login pages where username is set.
-  * Remove unnecessary check for PHP version >= 5.2 when setting cookies.
+  * Remove unecessary check for PHP version >= 5.2 when setting cookies.
   * Better error message when a module is missing a default-enable or default-disable file.
   * Support for validating RSA-SHA256 signatures.
-  * Fixes for session expiration handling.
+  * Fixes for session exipration handling.

 ### `aselect`